astropy/astropy/docs/coordinates/representations.rst

 (although it is not required).
 This attribute points to the appropriate "unit" representation (i.e., a representation that is dimensionless).
-This is probably only meaningful for subclasses of `~astropy.coordinates.SphericalRepresentation`, but may be useful for other domain-specific representations.
+This is probably only meaningful for subclasses of `~astropy.coordinates.SphericalRepresentation`, where it is assumed that it will be a subclass of `~astropy.coordinates.UnitSphericalRepresentation`.